sahajkedia/Frelansir/README.md

 	iii.
 Landing Page

 3. Templates that have not been made.

 	i.
-Notification - Freelancer / Client
+Proper Connection between whole FrontEnd
 	ii.
-Gigs page for freelancers
-	iii.
-Projects page for freelancers
-	iv.
-Proper Connection between whole FrontEnd
-	v.
 Admin Frontend (will see to it later)

 <---------- BackEnd ----------->